UK-FVCOM-Usergroup/uk-fvcom/README.md

 Register
 --------

 Users of FVCOM must [register first](http://fvcom.smast.umassd.edu/wp-login.php?action=register) with Dr Changsheng Chen at the University of Massachusetts School of Marine Science.
+Users must agree to the [licence terms](LICENSE).

 Download
 --------